JNSStudios/ToonTuber-Player/README.md

     ```

 # Idle Set objects
-- *animations*            (A list of *Animation* objects, described above)
+- *animations*:            A list of *Animation* objects, described above

-- *min random seconds*    (represents the minimum number of seconds needed before an Idle animation is selected)
+- *min random seconds*:    represents the minimum number of seconds needed before an Idle animation is selected

-- *max random seconds*    (represents the maximum seconds allowed before an Idle is selected)
+- *max random seconds*:    represents the maximum seconds allowed before an Idle is selected

     (**JSON**):
     ```